History of the Washington Commanders

-The team won the 1937 and 1942 Championship games, as well as Super Bowl XVII, XXII, and XXVI.
-They also played in and lost the 1936, 1940, 1943, and 1945 Championship games, as well as Super Bowl VII and XVIII.
-They have made 24 postseason appearances, and have an overall postseason record of 23 wins and 19 losses.
-Only five teams have appeared in more Super Bowls than Washington: the New England Patriots (11), Dallas Cowboys (eight), Pittsburgh Steelers (eight), Denver Broncos (eight), and San Francisco 49ers (seven); Washington's five appearances are tied with the Oakland Raiders, Miami Dolphins, New York Giants, and Green Bay Packers.
+The Redskins won three Super Bowl championships (Super Bowl XVII, Super Bowl XXII, and Super Bowl XXVI).
+They also played in and lost Super Bowl VII and Super Bowl XVIII.
+Before the AFL and NFL merged in 1970, Washington won two NFL Championships (1937 and 1942).
+They also played in and lost the 1936, 1940, 1943, and 1945 Championship games.
+Only six teams have appeared in more Super Bowls than the redskins: the New England Patriots (11), Dallas Cowboys (eight), Pittsburgh Steelers (eight), Denver Broncos (eight), San Francisco 49ers (eight), and the Kansas City Chiefs (six); Washington's five appearances are tied with the Green Bay Packers, Las Vegas Raiders, Los Angeles Rams, Miami Dolphins, and New York Giants.